 Tucked away from the main highway traversing Quintana Roo State, Mahahual is a hidden paradise in the Costa Maya region.

-Did you know that diving is one of the best things to do in Yucatan, because of its proximity to The Great Mesoamerican Barrier Reef, the second largest barrier reef in the world?
+Diving is one of the best things to do in Yucatan Mexico, because of its proximity to The Great Mesoamerican Barrier Reef, the second largest barrier reef in the world.

 Mahahual is an excellent place to try diving, because the barrier reef is just a few hundred feet away from the shore!